opentx/opentx/radio/sdcard/horus/EEPROM/readme.txt

-EEprom backup go in this folder
+EEprom backups go in this folder